 I love to develop tools and perform numerical analysis.

 I work extensively with the LHC experimentalists.
 I am an associate theorist with the CMS collaboration and work with the CMS analysis group in Vienna.
-I am also one of the steering group members of the LHC reinterpretation forum.
 I believe, such an interaction is not only helpful but necessary in order to advance the field.
 The aim of such exercises is two fold, one is to devise new ways to discover new physics at the LHC and another is to demonstrate the necessity of open data and open access systems by pointing absence of necessary information for theorists in the public results of LHC searches.

 If you are a motivated bachelors or masters student, please do not hesitate to contact me for further information on potential project work.